 Callable Bonds

 Some bonds are never callable: equipment trust certificates, FNMAs, and FHLBs.
-Most bonds, however, provide a callable provision that allows the issuer to refinance if the interest rates decline.
+Most bonds, however, provide a callable provision that allows the issuer to refinance if interest rates decline.

 Call Protection